18F/18f.gsa.gov/_join/index.md

 ## After your interviews

 The hiring process continues in partnership with GSA HR, our parent federal agency’s human resources office.
-They''re responsible for extending tentative and official final offers.
+They're responsible for extending tentative and official final offers.
 Here's how that works:

 1. A GSA HR specialist calls you with a tentative offer, including salary.
 "Tentative" means the offer is contingent on [security clearance](#security-clearance-documents).
 2. If you accept the tentative offer, then we move to the next step.